Retail-Spotlight/exercises/README.md

 - create a private and public subnets in 2 availability zones
 - create a single DMZ public subnet that has no internal access to both the private and public subnets

+### Task 06

+Linux command line

+With the file `test_data\items.dat` using linux command line:

+- How many lines in the file
+- How many unique transaction ids
+- Find a transaction with 3 rows
+- Create a copy of the file without the line with the gross_value `13.0.35`

 ## Background on the data

 ### test_data\test_cases.csv